Project settings

 The following integrations currently support user-level age designation in Unity Ads:

-Please see the corresponding links for instructions on how to implement user-specific COPPA designations in your game code.
+Refer to the corresponding links for instructions on how to implement user-specific age designations in your app code.

 Default behavior for unknown users

-Default behavior refers to the baseline behavior of ads served in your game.
-Unity Ads will default to this behavior when a user-specific COPPA designation is absent.
-The default behavior is dictated by your game-level age designation, and cannot be independently altered.
+Default behavior refers to the baseline behavior of ads served in your project when a user-level age designation is absent.
+Unity Ads will default to treating users as children and only serve contextual ads when a user-level age designation is absent.
+The default behavior is relevant only for Mixed Audience applications, and cannot be independently altered.

 Quick reference

-Refer to this chart to determine the behavior results of your Privacy Settings configuration:
+Refer to the following table to determine the behavior results of your Privacy Settings configuration:

 Store IDs

-Optionally link your project to live Store IDs for the game’s Apple or Google Play app page.
+Optionally link your project to live Store IDs for the project’s Apple App Store or Google Play Store app page.

-Extract the Apple App Store ID from your game’s URL, as shown in the highlighted section of the following URL:
+Extract the Apple App Store ID from your app’s URL, as shown in the highlighted section of the following URL:

-Extract the Google Play Store ID from your game’s URL, as shown in the highlighted section of the following URL:
+Extract the Google Play Store ID from your app’s URL, as shown in the highlighted section of the following URL:

 Game IDs